 One of my favorites is shallow flats.
 For some reason, trout love to patrol such areas.
 Trout in the shallows are often easy to spot, but they are generally quite flighty.
-Some flats I will see multiple trout patrolling one after the other.
-Take your time, and make sure not to spook a tiny follower while lining up that trophy.
+It is not uncommon to see multiple trout patrolling one after the other.
+If you spook one, chances are you will spook them all.

-Another feature I look for are weedbanks close to the shore.
-Trout often see along weedbanks gently sipping up snails and other invertebrates.
+I also look for weed banks close to the shore.
+Trout often patrol along weed banks gently sipping

 Finding high ground, makes looking into a lake much easier.
 On one of my favorite lakes, I like to climb a steep bank from which I can seat and just observe the trout feeding down below.
 When the time is right, I sneak down, hide behind some reeds and try to intercept my prey.

 River mouths and deltas are also a great place to find feeding trout.
 Look for them patrolling the shallows on either side or holding right in the current.
 River mouths can be difficult to approach from the shore, many fishermen prefer to fish them from boats.